 AsadAliKhan1 --> _scale(todi_aak_2,0) 45/100 {69/10,sa3} {256/100,dhak2} {78/10,dhak2} {12/10,sa3 ni2 rek3&} {48/10,&rek3} {98/100,sa3 ni2 sa3&} {27/10,&sa3}

-This grammar contains an unusual sign ‘&’ used to concatenate sound-objects (or notes) beyond the borders of polymetric expressions (between curled brackets).
-This makes it possible to play the final “rek3” and “sa3” as continuous notes.
-This continuity is clear on the following graph:
+This grammar contains an unusual character '&', which is used to concatenate sound objects (or notes) across the boundaries of polymetric expressions (between curly brackets).
+This makes it possible to play the final "rek3" and "sa3" as continuous notes.
+This continuity can be seen in the graph below:

-To check the difference between these two versions of “dhak2” we can play them in sequence, then superimposed:
+To check the difference between these two versions of "dhak2", we can play them one after the other and then superimpose them:

 S --> _tempo(1/2) _scale(todi_aak_3,0) dhak2 _scale(todi_aak_2,0) dhak2 {_scale(todi_aak_3,0) dhak2, _scale(todi_aak_2,0) dhak2}